-3.95 yards per rushing attempt allowed by Del Rio's teams when he is the head coach, including a 3.65 average with the Raiders in 2015.
+3.94 yards per rushing attempt allowed by the Jaguars during Del Rio's tenure as head coach (2003 to 2011).

-148 interceptions recorded by Del Rio's teams in his 150 regular season games as head coach for an interception rate of 3.1 percent.
+141 interceptions recorded by Del Rio's Jaguars in his 139 games as head coach, intercepting 3.2 percent of all passes attempted against them.

-18 second-half shutouts in his headcoaching career.
+18 second-half shutouts in his head-coaching career.
 His teams have allowed just three second-half points an additional 12 times.